badgerloop-software/pico-driverIO-webserver/README.md

 ### 1. Configure WiFi Credentials

-Edit `wifi_config.txt` with your WiFi network details:
+Make a file named `wifi_config.txt` and edit it with your WiFi network details:

 ```
 SSID=your_wifi_ssid